willzittlau/Personal-Site/content/articles/etf-converter.md

             out.at[i, 'Name'] = ('Misc ' + str(etfnames.get(j)) + ' Holdings')
 ```

 At this point I now had a program that worked in the terminal.
 Great, but I wanted to make this a useable service.
 And so, I started learning Flask!
 I love how intuitive it is and quick to pick up, and you can create an app in literally 10 lines of code.
-I ended up with three routes, the index page for uploading, a user printout validating what they uplaoded (If you're interested in this you can check the source code), and a download path for the resulting .csv.
+I ended up with three routes, the index page for uploading, a user printout validating what they uploaded (If you're interested in this you can check the source code), and a download path for the resulting .csv.
 I used flask-dropzone to handle the user upload form.
 The skeleton structure looks something like this:

 ```python
 # Import libraries